Tux8068/Galaxzy345/README.md

 🌳 Hobbies: Mountain Biking, Tennis, Swimming.

 📜 About me: I first started to learn to code when I was around eleven.
-   Fast forward to now, and I am a fullstack web developer currently learning cybersecurity and exploitation.
+   Fast forward to now, and I am a fullstack web developer currently learning cybersecurity.
    Some things that intrest me are space and machine learning.
 Feel free to contact me anytime!
 ```